When site published, the content will be centered in the page

 Prior to co-founding McRock Capital, Whitney was a Partner with a Zurich-based venture capital firm and Nomura New Energy Ventures in London, England.
 She has experience setting up and managing corporate venture capital programs.
 Having worked in London, Zurich, San Francisco, Calgary, Edmonton and Toronto, Whitney has an impressive global network.

 Tel: +1 (647) 478-9337

-Ha Nguyen is an Associate of McRock Capital, a venture capital firm focused exclusively on the Industrial Internet of Things (IIoT).
+Ha Nguyen is a Vice President of McRock Capital, a venture capital firm focused exclusively on the Industrial Internet of Things (IIoT).
 She has experience working with tech companies and entrepreneurs in both the venture capital and private equity industries.
 Prior to joining McRock, Ha worked with SaaS startups in Vietnam and was successful in securing financing from global corporations.
 She is refreshingly real.

 She has significant experience with market and financial analyses, deal sourcing, investment valuation, investor relations and portfolio management having worked at Vietnam-focused fund of MAJ Invest, a Danish private equity firm, and Boston-based IDG Ventures Vietnam in Ho Chi Minh city.
 Through Ha’s work with companies and investment funds, she has gained tremendous international experience in the US, Denmark, India, Singapore, Japan and China, which has helped her develop a global perspective and ability to build cross-cultural relationships.

 Ha received her Bachelor of Arts degree from Foreign Trade University in Hanoi, Vietnam and holds a Master of Science degree in Finance and Investment from Aston Business School in Birmingham, UK.